Team-Danger/FEC-Reviews-Component/README.md

 # FEC-Review-Component
-This is the reviews for HomeAway, an open-source vacation hom reservation application.
+This is the reviews for HomeAway, an open-source vacation home reservation application.